 I told Misha that I wanted to practice photographing dance to get a sense of rhythm, timing, motion, etc. of the actual performance.
 He encouraged me to go to the dress rehearsal to start the learning process.
-I have found the experience moving (pun intended), very unlike other photographic projects, challenging on different fronts.
-The lighting is dim, requiring high ISO settings on the camera which results in more noise.
-It is also uneven, what is brightly lit one moment of movement may become a dim apparition three feet away.
-On top of that, anticipating the flow of the movement is a particular challenge to me as I have no training in music or ballet.
+I have found the experience moving (pun intended,) very unlike other photographic projects, challenging on different fronts.
+The lighting is dim, requiring high ISO settings on the camera, resulting in more noise.
+It is also uneven.
+What is brightly lit one moment becomes a dim apparition three feet away.
+On top of that, anticipating the flow of the movement is a particular challenge to me since I have no training in music or ballet.

-During the intermission I told Misha that I would really welcome an opportunity to photograph a live performance.
-And to my surprise he said I could so long as I did not use a flash and the red focusing aid lights that the cameras emit.
-I could turn both off and I went to the live performance the next day and Misha stationed me on the small landing place and the few steps behind the sound and lighting control corner.
+During the intermission, I told Misha that I would really welcome an opportunity to photograph a live performance.
+And to my surprise, he said I could so long as I did not use a flash and the red focusing aid lights that the cameras emit.
+I turned both off and went to the live performance the next day, and Misha stationed me on a small landing a few steps behind the sound and lighting control corner.
 There I spent the entire performance photographing the dancers as they moved in and out of my range, bright and dim.
 Since I saw the same performance the night before, I was expecting some movements, and I had also reevaluated and changed my shooting strategy.
-The next group of photographs are from the live performance taken on February 18, 2012.
+The next group of photographs is from the live performance taken on February 18, 2012.

 To all the staff of the Festival Ballet Providence, thank you for allowing me into your world.
 I will be glad to share some of these photographs with you.
 I have created a collection of them in a PDF magazine format the cover of which is on the left.
 Send me a note if you like to have your own copy, if your name is associated with the FBP, staff, dancer, board member that I can see on the Web site, I will e-mail you a copy for your own use.